 Medical Malpractice Attorneys Helping People Throughout New Mexico

 Although back pain is a common ailment, not all causes of back pain are innocuous, and if a doctor fails to fully assess the potential causes of a patient’s symptoms, it can have disastrous consequences.
 For example, what an ordinary person may believe is merely a muscle strain or sprain may be a serious issue, such as cauda equina syndrome.
 If a doctor disregards a patient’s symptoms and subsequently fails to diagnose a patient with cauda equina syndrome, it can cause severe and permanent damage.
 If you sustained harm due to a doctor’s failure to timely diagnose cauda equina syndrome, you may be able to recover compensation from the doctor.
-The New Mexico medical malpractice lawyers at the Branch Law Firm are well-versed in what it takes to prove liability for a delayed diagnosis in a medical malpractice case.
+Our Albuquerque medical malpractice lawyers at the Branch Law Firm are well-versed in what it takes to prove liability for a delayed diagnosis in a medical malpractice case.

 Harm Caused by a Failure to Timely Diagnose Cauda Equina Syndrome